WARNING! Arctic weather arrives soon!

 Horry County Emergency Management can also be followed on Facebook and Twitter.

-Ocean Safety Checklist
+Ocean Safety Checklist:

 - Watch for the Lifeguard Flags signaling ocean water conditions.